Skip to content

 10 Employer Branding Examples to Add to Your Strategy

-Brag about your work
+Social media posts about your work

 What are you working on?
 Do you have any big projects launching next year or are you working with other exciting companies to meet a goal?
 Candidates are looking for work that will engage them and excite them.
 If you’re launching a contract with a government agency to clean up all local parks in your community, you will reach people who are also passionate about environmental topics.
 And those people will be more engaged as employees.

-This seems like an obvious strategy, but you’d be surprised how often candidates leave careers pages because they can’t even find where to apply for jobs.
+This seems like an obvious employer branding example, but you’d be surprised how often candidates leave careers pages because they can’t even find where to apply for jobs.
 Your open positions should be either right on your careers page, accessible to candidates right away, or on another page linked multiple times to your careers page to allow candidates to get to it from different spots on the career landing page.

 Share your purpose

 Why do you do what you do?
 Why did your founder start your company?
 Who is your customer and why are you dedicated to them?
 These are the questions candidates have about your company.
 Understanding why you’re doing it will create a compelling attraction to talent because it allows them to connect with your purpose.
+Create posts about your purpose, have a clear statement on your careers page, and have your current employees share details about how their work connects to the company's mission.
+More to come on employee testimonials.

 Add employee stories on your careers page